Wednesday, March 6, 2013

 The motions themselves do not have power.
 They are not a ceremony, that, when performed just right, invoke God's power.
 God is not like a complicated and touchy computer that needs just the right programme/software version to make it work.
 God is the Mighty One, The Creator, His actions are determined truly by his own character, and none other.

-But he calls us to fellowship with himself and each other and has given us wise and lasting teachings to guide the way we relate.
+But he graciously calls us to fellowship with himself and each other and has given us wise and lasting teachings to guide the way we relate.